Counting embedded curves in symplectic 6-manifolds: Smoothing nodal J --holomorphic maps

 \subsection{Fusing nodal vector fields}

-The fusing operator, introduced below, assigns to every vector field along $u_0$ a vector field along $\tilde u_\tau$ which agrees with $u_0$ outside the gluing region.
-This construction makes use of the following local trivializations of $TX$.
+The purpose of this section is to introduce the fusing operator.
+This operator assigns to every vector field $\xi$ along $u_0$ a vector field $\fuse_\tau(\xi)$ along $\tilde u_\tau$, which agrees with $\xi$ outside the gluing region.
+The construction of the fusing operator makes use of the following local trivializations of $TX$.

 \begin{definition} For every $x \in X$ and $y \in U_x$ define an isomorphism $\Phi_y = \Phi_y^x \co T_xX \to T_yX$ by

 As $y$ varies in $U_x$, these maps define a trivialization $\Phi = \Phi^x\co U_x \times T_xX \to TX|_{U_x}$. \end{definition}